- 2021-2022 CHS Pathways to Success Introduction

 Students who complete 38 of the 40 credits required for a diploma at Carmel High School prior to a change in residency may transfer the remaining two credits back to Carmel High School and participate in commencement.
 Students and parents of students who wish to participate in commencement must agree to the following rules and regulations in addition to any reasonable rules as may be necessary to insure a solemn and dignified graduation for the graduates, the families, and the school:

-1. All seniors who expect to participate in the commencement exercise must attend all practice sessions and remain for the duration of same.
+1. All seniors who expect to participate in the commencement exercise must attend all practice sessions and remain for the duration of the ceremony..

 2. Each male graduate is expected to wear dress shoes, socks, dress pants, a dress shirt and a tie.